-- A. All personnel at the center must demonstrate knowledgeable decision-making, judgment, and concern for the proper care and well-being of children. - B. Staff, substitutes, or volunteers must not consume or be under the influence of any substance that impairs their ability to care for children. - C. Illegal drugs, drug paraphernalia, marijuana and marijuana infused products, and alcohol must never be present on the premises of the center during operating hours. - D. When caring for children, staff must refrain from personal use of electronics including, but not limited to, cell phones and portable electronic devices. - E. The center must determine if any staff person who works at the center has ever been convicted of a crime as found at Section 7.701, D, 5 or 6, of the General Rules for Child Care Facilities. - F. A criminal record check request must be submitted to the Colorado Bureau of Investigation within five (5) business days that an individual is employed by the center.
-The personnel file of each staff member of the center must contain clearance or arrest report from the Colorado Bureau of Investigation resulting from the staff member's criminal record check.
-The requirement for a criminal record check is found in Section 7.701.33 of the General Rules for Child Care Facilities. - G. A request for a review of the State Department's automated system must be made within ten (10) business days of each staff member's first day of employment.
-The method for making the request is found in Section 7.701.32 of the General Rules for Child Care Facilities. - H. Staff members must be current for all immunizations routinely recommended for adults by their health care provider. - I. All staff members must submit to the center a medical statement, signed and dated by a licensed physician or other health care professional, verifying that they are in good mental, physical, and emotional health appropriate for the position for which they have been hired.
+- A. All personnel at the center must demonstrate knowledgeable decision-making, judgment, and concern for the proper care and well-being of children. - B. Staff, substitutes, or volunteers must not consume or be under the influence of any substance that impairs their ability to care for children. - C. Illegal drugs, drug paraphernalia, marijuana and marijuana infused products, and alcohol must never be present on the premises of the center during operating hours. - D. When caring for children, staff must refrain from personal use of electronics including, but not limited to, cell phones and portable electronic devices. - E. The center must determine if any staff person who works at the center has ever been convicted of a crime as found at Section 7.701, D, 5 or 6, of the General Rules for Child Care Facilities. - F. The personnel file of each staff member of the center must contain clearance or arrest report from the Colorado Bureau of Investigation resulting from the staff member's criminal record check.
+The requirement for a criminal record check is found in Section 7.701.33 of the General Rules for Child Care Facilities. - G. The personnel file of each staff member must contain the results of the state department's automated system.
+The method for making the request is found in Section 7.701.32 of the General Rules for Child Care Facilities. - H. Staff members must be current for all immunizations routinely recommended for adults by their health care provider.

+I. All staff members must submit to the center a medical statement, signed and dated by a licensed physician or other health care professional, verifying that they are in good mental, physical, and emotional health appropriate for the position for which they have been hired.
 This statement must be dated no more than 6 months prior to employment or within thirty (30) calendar days after the date of employment.
-This statement must indicate when subsequent medical statements are required. - Subsequent medical statements must be submitted as required in writing by a physician or other health care professional. - J. If, in the opinion of a physician or mental health practitioner, an employee's examination or test results indicate a physical, emotional, or mental condition that could be hazardous to a child, other staff, or self, or that would prevent satisfactory performance of duties must not be assigned or returned to a position until the condition is cleared to the satisfaction of the examining physician.
+This statement must indicate when subsequent medical statements are required.

+Subsequent medical statements must be submitted as required in writing by a physician or other health care professional.

+J. If, in the opinion of a physician or mental health practitioner, an employee's examination or test results indicate a physical, emotional, or mental condition that could be hazardous to a child, other staff, or self, or that would prevent satisfactory performance of duties must not be assigned or returned to a position until the condition is cleared to the satisfaction of the examining physician.

-7.702.42 Director Qualifications - Large Child Care Center [Rev. eff.
-2/1/16]
+7.702.42 Director Qualifications - Large Child Care Center